vicsz/cloud-lab/README.md

 Rebuild, and check the http://localhost:8080/actuator endpoint for available ones.

-### 3.6 - Add build information the /info endpoint
+### 3.6 - BONUS - Add build information the /info endpoint

 We want to be able to easily view build information from running instances of our app.